Provision for Children with Special Educational Need or Disabilities (SEND)

 1. Communication and Interaction

 2. Cognition and Learning

 3. Social, Emotional and Mental Health difficulties

 Each Local Authority has responded to the SEND code of practice with Local offer which includes a

 What does it mean if my child is identified as having SEND?

-You will be informed by our Special Educational Needs Co-ordinator [SENCo],Mrs Carey, if your child is identified as having a special educational need.
+You will be informed by our Special Educational Needs Co-ordinator [SENCo],Mrs Cotton, if your child is identified as having a special educational need.
 With your consent, your child will be added to our school SEND register at ‘SEN Support’ and the in school support will be discussed with you.
 Some children on the SEND register have an Individual Provision Map which has smart targets relating to their personal area/s of need.
 These will be reviewed with you at the end of every term.